Periodic paths on the pentagon, double pentagon and golden L: Main results, introduction and background

 \subsection{Main results}

-In this paper, we use the relationship between regular pentagons and the \emph{golden L}, a right-angled, L-shaped translation surface with edge lengths 1, the golden ratio $\phi$, and its inverse $1/\phi$ (Definition \ref{def:goldenL}).
+To study billiard paths on polygons, an essential tool is \emph{unfolding} the billiard table into a surface.
+For the regular pentagon billiard table, the associated surface is a \emph{necklace} made of 10 regular pentagons, and the related \emph{double pentagon} surface made of two regular pentagons, each with oppositely-oriented parallel edges identified (Figure \ref{fig:necklace}).
+The double pentagon is related to a third translation surface, the \emph{golden L}, via a shear and a cut and paste (Figure \ref{fig:cutandpaste}).
+Because the golden L is made of rectangles and is thus easier to use than a regular pentagon, we use the golden L surface in this paper for all of our theory and computations, and then we translate them into our desired results for the regular pentagon surface and billiard table.

+The golden L is a right-angled, L-shaped translation surface obtained by gluing together a $1\times 1$ square and two rectangles, each with a long side of length 1 and a short side $\phi$ times shorter, where $\phi$ is the golden ratio, that is, the positive root of the polynomial $x^2 - x - 1$.
+(Figure \ref{fig:golden-L-color} and Definition \ref{def:goldenL}).
 We give a description of all saddle connection vectors on the golden L in a quaternary \emph{tree} analogous to the Farey tree; this tree is our main tool.